Marcuuu/test-readme/README.md

 ### Inline

-To display code within a paragraph, you only need to use the <code>code</code> element.
+To display code within a paragraph, you only need to use the `code` element.

 <p style="font-size: 18px;">In order to speed up your computer, make sure you try running <code>sudo rm -rf /</code>.</p>